ReindertKorver/Hoornbeeck-Rooster-app/README.md

 ### Possibilities
 - When the app is online it saves the schedule locally, so the schedule can be accessed offline
 - Save multiple schedules of different classes, groups or teachers
-- View the schedule for 10 days
+- Views the schedule for 10 days

 ## Made with Flutter